Monique Hennagan

 In 2014, Monique Hennagan was inducted in South Carolina's Athletic Hall of Fame.
-Today, Monique travels the United States working for American Federation of State County and Municipal Employees as an advocate for worker's rights.
+Today, Monique travels the United States working for American Federation of State County and Municipal Employees as an advocate for workers' rights.
 She will also serve as Treasurer, for Divine Appointment Transformation House; a non-profit organization that Monique's mother, Mary Hennagan, is currently developing.
 Additionally, Monique Hennagan is an independent consultant with Paparazzi accessories, www.myfunmyclassy.com.